-Nikon D3400 versus Nikon D850
+Nikon D3400 vs D850

-The Nikon D3400 and the Nikon D850 are two digital cameras that were revealed to the public, respectively, in August 2016 and July 2017.
+The Nikon D3400 and the Nikon D850 are two digital cameras that were officially introduced, respectively, in August 2016 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D3400) and a full frame (D850) sensor.
-The D3400 has a resolution of 24 megapixel, whereas the D850 provides 45.4 MP.
+The D3400 has a resolution of 24 megapixels, whereas the D850 provides 45.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (49 percent) than the Nikon D3400.
 Moreover, the D850 is substantially heavier (126 percent) than the D3400.
 It is noteworthy in this context that the D850 is splash and dust-proof, while the D3400 does not feature any corresponding weather-sealing.